-Suitable container Polyethylene or polypropylene container.
-Check all containers are clearly labelled and free from leaks.
+Suitable container Multi-ply paper bag with sealed plastic liner or heavy gauge plastic bag. ounable container NOTE: Bags should be stacked, blocked, interlocked, and limited in height so that they are stable and secure against sliding or collapse.
+Check that all containers are clearly labelled and free from leaks.
+Packing as recommended by manufacturer.
 Storage incompatibility WARNING: Avoid or control reaction with peroxides.
 All transition metal peroxides should be considered as potentially explosive.
 For example transition metal complexes of alkyl hydroperoxides may decompose explosively.
 The pi-complexes formed between chromium(0), vanadium(0) and other transition metals (haloarene-metal complexes) and mono-or poly-fluorobenzene show extreme sensitivity to heat and are explosive.
 Avoid strong acids, acid chlorides, acid anhydrides and chloroformates.
 Avoid contact with copper, aluminium and their alloys.
 Avoid reaction with oxidising agents